Zilliqa/dev-portal-old/docs/core-consensus.md

 ---
 id: core-consensus
-title: Consensus Layer
+title: Consensus
 ---
-This section describes how the consensus protocol (as initially designed in the Zilliqa [whitepaper](https://docs.zilliqa.com/whitepaper.pdf)) is implemented and used in the core Zilliqa code.
+This section describes how PBFT consensus (as initially designed in the Zilliqa [whitepaper](https://docs.zilliqa.com/whitepaper.pdf)) is implemented and used in the core Zilliqa code.

 ## Usage in the Protocol